CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/omop2bff.md

  OMOP `SPECIMEN` rows can now be emitted as first-class Beacon `biosamples`, but only in entity-aware BFF mode such as `-obff --entities biosamples --out-dir out/` or `-obff --entities individuals biosamples --out-dir out/`.

- OMOP `SPECIMEN` to Beacon `biosamples` support should still be considered **experimental**.
-The mapping is implemented and covered by local tests and schema validation, but it is still pending review and validation with external collaborators.
+ OMOP `SPECIMEN` to Beacon `biosamples` support is implemented and covered by regression tests and schema validation.
+Review and validation with external collaborators are still pending, so broader real-world validation remains limited.

  With `--stream`, OMOP BFF output is written as line-delimited JSON suitable for MongoDB-style ingestion.
 Stream mode supports `individuals`, `biosamples`, or both together, each written to its own file in `--out-dir`.
 Aggregate entities such as `datasets` and `cohorts` are not available in stream mode.